BBBase-EHeresy-PPPub/PPPub/docs/scenarios/battle_companies.md

 ## CLAIM THE TREASURE

-*The battlefield has seen skirmishes before, and still has a few trinkets or items of value dotted around.
-Both Battle Companies are trying to secure as much wealth as they can.*

 **STARTING POSITIONS**

 Both players roll a D6, with the highest scoring player choosing their table edge.